gnolang/gno/docs/getting-started/local-setup/installation.md

 ### `gnokey`

-`gnokey` is the Gno.land keypair management CLI tool.
-It allows you to create keypairs, sign transactions, and broadcast them to Gno.land chains.
+`gnokey` is the gno.land keypair management CLI tool.
+It allows you to create keypairs, sign transactions, and broadcast them to gno.land chains.
 Read more about `gnokey` [here](../../gno-tooling/cli/gnokey.md).

 To verify that the `gnokey` binary is installed system-wide, you can run: